 Additionally, targeted nutritional support can be very beneficial.
 Magnesium plays several extremely important roles in nerve health and function, and particularly in the regulation of neuroexcitation.

 Can I feed anything to support my horse?

 Shakergard from Equine America was formulated to provide two different sources of magnesium, including the amino acid chelate which is thought to have a very high bioavailability.
-It also provides a number of antioxidants, and plant-based anti-inflammatories, as well as key vitamins and phytochemicals to help with Headshaking caused by seasonal allergies as well as by trigeminal nerve dysfunction.
+It also provides a number of antioxidants, and plant-based support to anti-inflammatory processes, as well as key vitamins and phytochemicals to help with facial discomfort caused by seasonal allergies as well as nerve dysfunction.